What is a Syndicate?

 As with any syndicate, the winnings are split between syndicate members according to the number of shares paid for, so you won't get to keep a large prize or jackpot all to yourself.
 However, the odds of winning are greatly increased, which makes syndicates a more attractive option than playing on your own.

-It is estimated that one in five top prizes on UK lottery games are won by syndicates, such as the group of seven office workers from Merseyside who pocketed £45.5 million on EuroMillions in 2009.
+It is estimated that one in five top prizes on UK lottery games are won by syndicates, such as the family group from Wales who pocketed £61.1 million on EuroMillions in 2016.
 Take a look at the page on syndicate winners to discover more stories of UK winners who have been hugely successful as a result of playing in a group.

 If you would prefer to set up an offline syndicate, view what is needed to setup a syndicate agreement.